samboy/ChessVariantResearch/Schoolbook/README.md

 back to considering Schoolbook to be the best Capablanca opening setup I have come up with.

+# The environment

+The environment here is a Windows 10 machine using Cygwin.
+The directions are similar but might vary in other environments.

 # The files here

 Included is the following file: